ashumkin/OverbyteICS/ReadMe8.txt

 but it will be much easier for you because otherwise you'll have to add it to each project.

-DELPHI XE2/WIN32, XE3/WIN32, XE2/WIN64 and XE3/WIN64: Similar to above, but the
+DELPHI XE2/WIN32, XE3/WIN32, XE4/WIN32, XE5/WIN32, XE2/WIN64, XE3/WIN64, XE4/WIN64,
-Library path is specified separately for 32-bit and 64-bit Windows Platforms.
+XE5/WIN64: Similar to above, but the Library path is specified separately for 32-bit and 64-bit Windows Platforms.

 DELPHI 7: Add VC32 directory path to your library path (Tools menu / Environment Options / Library / Library Path.
 Add .\Lib\Debug\Win32\D7 path at the end of the